Cuiabá: Carnival

-The four-day period before Lent leading up to Ash Wednesday is carnival time in Brazil.
-As with other capitals in Brazil, there are parties everywhere (os Bailes do Carnaval).
-Also like many other cities in Brazil, Cuiabá holds its own off-season Carnaval ("Carnaval fora de época", or "micareta"), called Micarecuia.
+Carnaval in Brazil spans the four-day period before Lent leading up to Ash Wednesday.
+As with other capital cities in Brazil, there are parties across the city, known in Portuguese as the "bailes do Carnaval".
+Cuiabá, like other cities in Brazil, holds an off-season Carnaval, known as the "Carnaval fora de época" or "micareta"; it is locally called the "micarecuia".